DukeLearningInnovation/kits/readme.md

 ![](assets/10.png)

 ### Tasks done at packages & templates
+* none entered at this time

 ### Questions on packages & templates
+* none entered at this time

 ## wizard
 Shown here, a three step wizard that walks users through ways of teaching and what tools are offered.